-Both IOL types have special characteristics to enable clear, crisp images.
+Both IOL types: the aspheric and toric IOLs have special characteristics to enable clear, crisp images.
 These additional functions are not always covered by the national health care system.
 Please check with your doctor if an aspheric and/or toric IOL is recommended in your case and discuss the potential extra costs of the lens.

 The special, not uniformly curved, design of the aspheric IOLs enables the correction of spherical aberrations.

 A spherical aberration is a visual defect that occurs when light rays passing into the eye are not precisely focused at one single focal point.
 When we are young, the cornea and lens of the eye work together to focus the entering light rays at exactly one point on the retina, optimizing image contrast.

 As we grow older, that interaction deteriorates, causing reduced vision quality.
 This means:

 - Contrast perception is decreased, leading to difficulty seeing in low-light conditions.